killercoda/scenario-examples/mv_indexes_lab_2/step2.md

-Global Secondary indexes (also called “Secondary indexes”) are a mechanism in Scylla which allows efficient searches on non-partition keys by creating an index.
+Global Secondary indexes (also called “Secondary indexes”) are a mechanism in ScyllaDB which allows efficient searches on non-partition keys by creating an index.

 They are indexes created on columns other than the entire partition key, where each secondary index indexes one specific column.
 A secondary index can index a column used in the partition key in the case of a composite partition key.
 With global indexing, a materialized view is created for each index.
 This Materialized View has the indexed column as a partition key and primary key (partition key and clustering keys) of the indexed row as clustering keys.